If you see this message when trying to connect from VNC Viewer, please check the following:

 VNC Server should be functioning correctly if there is a green tick (and no error messages) displayed in its Status dialog:

-Ensure that you also see your computer's name, and your Team name, listed in the Connectivity section.
+7. Ensure that you also see your computer's name, and your Team name, listed in the Connectivity section.
 If you don't please re-join it as shown here: How do I rejoin a VNC Server to the cloud, or change which team VNC Server belongs to?

 Note: you may need to remove the existing entry using the Computers page of the online portal first.

-As a final thing to try, please try restarting VNC Server and/or the computer running VNC Server.
+9. Try restarting VNC Server and/or the computer running VNC Server.

-- For Mac/Linux, right click the VNC Server icon in the system tray (by the clock), and click Stop VNC Server.
+• For Mac/Linux, right click the VNC Server icon in the system tray (by the clock), and click Stop VNC Server.
 Then, launch VNC Server from your Applications menu.

 Comments

-The energy saver setting "Put the computer to sleep when plugged" doesn't seem to exist in mac os 13.1.
+• The energy saver setting "Put the computer to sleep when plugged" doesn't seem to exist in mac os 13.1.
 Please advise.

-You can also get the underlying reason for the issue (the "real" error message) by looking at the log files:
+• You can also get the underlying reason for the issue (the "real" error message) by looking at the log files:

 VNC Server